-With Christmas just around the corner and the additional purchases that often come with it, many of us will be even more vulnerable to theft than usual.
 While there is no way to guarantee that your identity will never be stolen, there are a few ways you can mitigate the risk.
 So keep your identity under the radar this year, with these six helpful tips.

 Let’s see if I can guess one of your passwords.
 Is it ‘password’?
 How about 123456? qwerty?
 111111?
 Raise your hand if I guessed it right.
 No wait, don’t raise your hand.
 We wouldn’t want anyone to know your shameful secret.

 If you’re unaware, those guesses are among the top 25 most commonly used passwords that many of us are guilty of using.
-Since the advent of the internet, our lives have become saturated with pass codes, and unfortunately it’s nearly impossible to remember them all.
+Since the advent of the internet, our lives have become saturated with passcodes, and unfortunately, it’s nearly impossible to remember them all.

 We all know that every password should be unique, and in a perfect world we could make them all a random assortment of letters and numbers, but it’s simply impossible for the average person to remember.
 You could write them down, but that just makes your passwords vulnerable in a different way.

 What you need is a password that is somewhat random but easy to remember for you.
 Preferably it shouldn’t have anything to do with your interests.
 You can string together random letters, numbers, and words, but in a way that makes them rhyme.